mickeys/lose-weight-keto/simplest-keto-how-to-start.md

 * **bacon** - Through publicity, bacon is the gateway drug to keto.
 Most of us don't have it for breakfast, lunch, dinner, and snack.
 If it fits your macros, and you desire it, consume.
 If it doesn't, don't.<a name="bacon"></a>

-* **ketone test strips** - Show urine ketone level, available through pharmacies.
-Completely unnecessary, save your money for good meats.
-If you're eating less than 20 g carbs/day you're in ketosis.<a name="strips"></a>
+* **ketone test strips** - To measure urine ketone level; available at pharmacies.
+Completely unnecessary; save your money for good meats.
+If you're eating less than 20 g carbs/day you're in ketosis.
+Source: _[The Art and Science of Low Carbohydrate Living](http://www.artandscienceoflowcarb.com/)_ (Phinney & Volek).<a name="strips"></a>

 <a name="education"></a>
 ### Get educated